RageTrade/subgraph/README.md

   - Contract metadata, including name, abi and address etc...

 - `src `
 The source code, written in [assemblyscript](https://www.assemblyscript.org/) that handles all the incoming data and processes it.
-We run some complex indexing logic to derive a lot of values and transform the data into formats that can easily consumed by the frontend.
+We run some complex indexing logic to derive a lot of values and transform the data into formats that can easily be consumed by the frontend.

   The code makes use of various[ assemblyscript apis](https://thegraph.com/docs/en/developer/assemblyscript-api/) provided by the [@graphprotocol/graph-ts](https://www.npmjs.com/package/@graphprotocol/graph-ts) package.

 ### Reading The Schema

-For a complete definition of the schema, you can use the [thegraph.com](https://thegraph.com/hosted-service/subgraph/fr0ntenddev/rage-trade) playground, it will include all entitties you can query.
+For a complete definition of the schema, you can use the [thegraph.com](https://thegraph.com/hosted-service/subgraph/fr0ntenddev/rage-trade) playground, it will include all entities you can query.

-When you click on an entity, you can see all the fields on that entity with a brief explanaition on what that field represents.
+When you click on an entity, you can see all the fields on that entity with a brief explanation on what that field represents.
 On the left you'll find a code block where you can test out your queries, some of these example queries are shown in the example queries section below.

 - ![Available entities you can query](https://archbee-image-uploads.s3.amazonaws.com/tlTHHA14JH0KqPP32avUY/Fk5HrXYs3Kv9HdRIQZ7bx_screenshot-2022-04-09-at-125549-pm.png)